 The Foundation is recognized as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code and except for taxes pertaining to unrelated business income, is exempt from federal and state income taxes.
 The Foundation is not aware of any uncertain tax positions that would require disclosure or accrual in accordance with generally accepted accounting principles.

 Advertising

-Advertising costs are expensed as incurred and were approximately \$30,000 and \$26,000 for the years ended June 30, 2021 and 2020, respectively.
+Advertising costs are expensed as incurred and were approximately \$27,000 for the year ended June 30, 2022.